Nanguo Li (pear) Wine

 Queen of Pears, where royal fruit meets ancient spirit

-From Orchard Queen to Nanguo Li glass - every sip tells our story
+From Orchard Queen to Nanguo Li glass, every sip tells our story

-Nicknamed the Queen of Pears, Nanguo Li pears (Nanguo Li is pronounced "nangwa lee") are a rare variety fruit native to Northeastern China.
+Nicknamed "Queen of Pears", the Nanguo Li (pronounced "nangwa lee") pear is a rare variety fruit native only to Northeastern China, specifically Liaoning Province.
 These small fruits are one of the top varieties of pears cultivated in China and are highly favoured for their flavour.

-Nanguo Li Wine is now ready for export to new markets in the UK and Europe
+Nanguo Li Wine exports to new markets

-Nanguo Li wine - pure, precious, pear-perfected
+Nanguo Li wine: precious, pure, pear-perfected

-Nanguo pears are a natural hybrid native to the Liaoning Province in northeastern China and have been cultivated here for over 100 years.
-The variety was first discovered in Anshan, a region traditionally known for its steel production.
-The city uses Nanguo pears to attract visitors, and growers still claim that the mother tree is still alive.
+The city uses Nanguo Li pears grown in the mountains of Haicheng to attract visitors, and growers claim that the mother tree is still alive.
 The tree is believed to be over 130 years old and only bears fruits on one side of the trunk.
-The trees blossom for one week only in May.
-Imagine a whole mountain range covered in pear blossom during the afternoon sun.
+The trees blossom for one week only in late spring.
+Imagine if you can, a whole mountainside covered in pear blossom during the afternoon sun.
 It really is a stunning sight to behold.
-In 1986, Nanguo pears were recognized by the China Fruit Research Institute as a valuable variety.
-Within the Liaoning Province, Anshan is the central city for Nanguo production.

 The regal pear at the heart